Foundation Repair Dictionary

 Reinforcement tends to matter most when understanding how loads are carried and how cracks are controlled.
 Its effectiveness depends on placement, design, and overall system behavior.

-• A retaining wall is a structure designed to hold back soil and manage changes in ground elevation.
+A structure designed to hold back soil and manage changes in ground elevation.
 Retaining walls may be part of landscaping, site grading, or foundation systems.

 Retaining walls tend to matter most when soil pressure, drainage, or wall movement is observed.
 Water management is often as important as wall construction.